 Although it may be unusual to see a bald eagle caught and suffering in a steel-jaw trap, the animals trappers intend to ensnare—such as coyotes, foxes, and other fur-bearing animals—experience equal panic and pain.

-Animals may struggle for hours or even days before a trapper returns to kill them—if they haven’t succumbed to exhaustion, exposure, blood loss, shock, or predation first.
-Some animals, especially mothers desperate to return to their young, will even attempt to chew or twist off their trapped limbs.
+Animals caught in traps may struggle for hours or even days before a trapper returns to kill them—if they haven’t succumbed to exhaustion, exposure, blood loss, shock, or predation first.
+Some animals, especially mothers desperate to return to their young, have even been known to attempt to chew or twist off their trapped limbs.
 When they can’t escape, their babies are left alone, unable to fend for themselves.
 If they aren’t already dead when the trapper returns, they may be shot, strangled, stomped on, or bludgeoned to death.

 Because of the cruelty inherent in the use of steel-jaw traps, they’ve been banned in many countries.
 Their use is also banned or restricted in several U.S. states, including Arizona, California, Colorado, Florida, Massachusetts, New Jersey, Rhode Island, and Washington.
 The European Union has banned their use in Europe as well as the importation of pelts from countries that use them to trap and kill fur-bearing animals.

 Popular marketplaces and retailers, including Wish’s parent company ContextLogic, Etsy, and SSENSE, allow animals’ stolen fur to be sold on their platforms, ultimately supporting an industry that includes factory fur farmers, who let animals go insane in cramped, filthy cages, and trappers, who litter eagles’ ecosystems with indiscriminate steel-jaw traps.
 With an ever-growing array of vegan materials available, there’s no acceptable reason to continue selling fur.